 instructions

-- When the spaghetti squash has about 15 minutes left, make the turkey kale mixture.
-Heat a large well-seasoned cast-iron or saute pan over medium heat.
-If needed, add about 1/2 tablespoon oil and let it get hot.
+- Make your turkey mixture.
+When you have about 15 minutes left on the spaghetti squash, start to make the turkey and veggie mixture.
+Heat a large skillet over medium-low heat, add oil, and let it get hot.
 Add onion and salt and pepper and cook for 2-3 minutes until softened.
 Add turkey and break it up with the back of a spoon.
 Cook for 3-5 minutes until slightly browned.
-Add chopped kale and cook for another 2 minutes until wilted and everything is cooked through.
+Add chopped kale and cook for another 2-3 minutes until wilted and everything is cooked through.
 Stir in garlic powder, onion powder, dried parsley, dried dill, and salt and pepper to taste.

-- Grease a 7x11 baking dish (or something similar).
-When spaghetti squash is done, remove from oven and thread flesh with a fork to make spaghetti (you should have around 5 cups cooked).
-Add to the greased pan.
-Add turkey mixture, eggs, ranch, and salt and pepper, and mix until well combined, making sure the eggs are evenly distributed.
-If needed, you can mix in a bowl, but I don't like to dirty any more dishes than needed.
+- Assemble casserole.
+When the spaghetti squash is done, thread it with a fork and add it to your greased pan.
+You should have about 5 cups of cooked spaghetti squash.
+Add turkey mixture, eggs, ranch, salt, and pepper, and mix until well combined, making sure the eggs are evenly distributed.
+If it is easier, you can mix everything up in a large bowl, but I like to save an extra dish to wash.

 notes